calebmoore515/jira-ticket/README.md

 #### Description

 This script interacts with the Jira API and the File Explorer.
+It is designed to be run after bk-sync.py, however it is capable of being run independently.

 Queries Jira to find all issues that fit pre-defined JQL, then links them to a newly created Jira issue.
 Basic data metrics, such as number of tickets are returned so that user can ensure all data is being collected by script.